perses/perses/ui/e2e/README.md

 Example for running a single test with UI:

 - `./scripts/api_backend_dev.sh --e2e`
-- `cd ui; npm start`
+- `cd ui; pnpm start`
-- `cd ui/e2e; npx playwright test --config=src/config/local.playwright.config.ts --ui src/tests/statChartPanel.spec.ts`
+- `cd ui/e2e; pnpm exec playwright test --config=src/config/local.playwright.config.ts --ui src/tests/statChartPanel.spec.ts`

 ### In CI

 Tests are automatically run in CI using the workflow configured in `e2e.yml` with the configuration in `ci.playwright.config.ts`.
 In this case, Playwright automatically starts up and waits for the development servers.

-You can test the CI configuration locally by running `npm run e2e:ci`.
+You can test the CI configuration locally by running `pnpm e2e:ci`.

 ## Writing tests